rsapping2/my-website/src/content/blog/welcome.md

 # Welcome to My Software Engineering & DevOps Blog!

-Hello and welcome to my Blog!
+Hello and welcome to Rob's Tips!

 Welcome to the first post on this blog!
 I’ll be sharing practical tips, tutorials, and insights from software engineering and DevOps.
 I also plan to cover topics like job hunting and interview prep, and other topics.